Who is responsible for the Adventure Park area?

 Are fences covered by the AC Controls?

 The appearance of any fences in Harmony are included in the Restrictive Covenant registered on the title of each lot to ensure that any new fence complies with the original intent of fences for the community.
 If a fence does not comply with the restrictive covenant, please contact your OAH so that appropriate action can be initiated.
-Fencing guidelines
+Please see the fencing guidelines document.

 Who is responsible for the maintenance of the fences for lots that back onto greenspaces?